epfl-lara/stainless/core/src/sphinx/verification.rst

 **************

 One core concept in verification is to check the contract of functions.
-The most important part in a contract is the postcondition.
-The postcondition specifies the behaviour of the function.
+The most important part of a contract is the postcondition.
+The postcondition specifies the behavior of the function.
 It takes into account the precondition and only asserts the property of the output when the input satisfies the precondition.

 Formally, we consider a function with a single parameter (one can generalize